-Always transport children 12 years old and under in the back seat and always properly use appropriate child restraints.
+Î Always transport children 12 years old and under in the Always transport children 12 years old and under in the seat and always properly use appropriate child restraint back

 Safety belts and seats can become hot in a vehicle that has been closed up in sunny weather; they could burn a small child.
 Check seat covers and buckles before you place a child anywhere near them.